 - † The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of the vehicle's useful life.
 We, however, urge that all recommended maintenance services be performed at the indicated intervals and the maintenance be recorded. - (a) Visually inspect brake lines and hoses for proper hook-up, binding, leaks, cracks, chafing, etc. Inspect disc brake pads for wear and rotors for surface condition.
-Inspect other brake parts, including calipers, parking brake, etc. - (b) Visually inspect front and rear suspension and steering system for damaged, loose, or missing parts or signs of wear.
-Inspect power steering lines and hoses for proper hook-up, binding, leaks, cracks, chafing, etc.
+Inspect other brake parts, including calipers, parking brake, etc.

+- (b) Visually inspect front and rear suspension and steering system for damaged, loose, or missing parts or signs of wear.
+Inspect power steering lines and hoses for proper hook-up, binding, leaks, cracks, chafing, etc. - (c) Visually inspect hoses and have them replaced if they are cracked, swollen, or deteriorated.
+Inspect all pipes, fittings, and clamps; replace with genuine GM parts as needed.
+To help ensure proper operation, a pressure test of the cooling system and pressure cap and cleaning the outside of the radiator and air conditioning condenser is recommended at least once a year.

-- (c) Visually inspect hoses and have them replaced if they are cracked, swollen, or deteriorated.
-Inspect all pipes, fittings and clamps; replace with genuine GM parts as needed.
-To help ensure proper operation, a pressure test of the cooling system and pressure cap and cleaning the outside of the radiator and air conditioning condenser is recommended at least once a year. - (d) Visually inspect wiper blades for wear or cracking.
-Replace wiper blades that appear worn or damaged or that streak or miss areas of the windshield. - (e) Make sure the safety belt reminder light and all your belts, buckles, latch plates, retractors, and anchorages are working properly.
+- (d) Visually inspect wiper blades for wear or cracking.
+Replace wiper blades that appear worn or damaged or that streak or miss areas of the windshield. - (e) Make sure the safety belt reminder light and all belts, buckles, latch plates, retractors, and anchorages are working properly.
 Look for any other loose or damaged safety belt system parts.
 If you see anything that might keep a safety belt system from doing its job, have it repaired.
 Have any torn or frayed safety belts replaced.
 Also look for any opened or broken airbag coverings, and have them repaired or replaced.
-The airbag system does not need regular maintenance.

-- (f) Lubricate all key lock cylinders.
-Lubricate all hinges and latches, including those for the hood, rear compartment, glove box door, and console door.
+The airbag system does not need regular maintenance. - (f) Lubricate all key lock cylinders.
+Lubricate all hinges and latches, including those for the body doors, hood, secondary latch, pivots, spring anchor, release pawl, rear compartment, glove box door, console door, and any folding seat hardware.
 More frequent lubrication may be required when exposed to a corrosive environment.
-Applying silicone grease on weatherstrips with a clean cloth will make them last longer, seal better, and not stick or squeak. - (g) If you drive regularly under dusty conditions, the filter may require replacement more often. - (h) Change automatic transaxle fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police, or delivery service.

-- (j) Drain, flush, and refill cooling system.
+Applying silicone grease on weatherstrips with a clean cloth will make them last longer, seal better, and not stick or squeak.

+- (g) If you drive regularly under dusty conditions, the filter may require replacement more often. - (h) Change automatic transaxle fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police, or delivery service. - (i) Drain, flush, and refill cooling system.
 This service can be complex; you should have your dealer perform this service.
-See Engine Coolant on page 347 for what to use.
+See Engine Coolant on page 323 for what to use.
 Inspect hoses.
 Clean radiator, condenser, pressure cap, and filler neck.
+Pressure test the cooling system and pressure cap. - (j) Check throttle system for interference or binding and for damaged or missing parts.
+Replace parts as needed.
+Replace any components that have high effort or excessive wear.
+Do not lubricate accelerator or cruise control cables.

-Pressure test the cooling system and pressure cap. - (k) A fluid loss in any vehicle system could indicate a problem.
+- (k) A fluid loss in any vehicle system could indicate a problem.
 Have the system inspected and repaired and the fluid level checked.
-Add fluid if needed. - (I) Inspect throttle body bore and valve plates for deposits.
-Open the throttle valve and inspect all surfaces.
-Clean as required. - (m) If you drive regularly under dusty conditions, inspect the filter at each engine oil change. - (n) Visually inspect belt for fraying, excessive cracks, or obvious damage.
+Add fluid if needed. - (m) If you drive regularly under dusty conditions, inspect the filter at each engine oil change. - (n) Visually inspect belt for fraying, excessive cracks, or obvious damage.
 Replace belt if necessary.